Don’t Ask and You May Get What You Don’t Want

 It’s at This Point That Real Results Happen

 When a potentially unhappy patient receives a caring and compassionate phone call, the relationship is restored.
 The expression of compassion – taking the time to allow the patient to be heard – transforms a potentially unhappy patient into a satisfied or even highly satisfied patient.

 It’s at this point in the M3-Advocate process that the potentially unhappy patient receives that caring and compassionate phone call.
 It’s at this point that the patient has truly received the full care and service that is indeed indicative of your practice.
 It is at this point that transformation happens.
 A potentially unhappy patient is transformed into a happy, loyal patient.
 The unhappy-to-happy transformed patient is now ready to give your practice the online review that your practice has earned and deserves.
 It’s at this point that a smart, strategically placed ‘ask’ results in a stellar online Google review.

 More Than Well Worth It – It’s Essential

 In today’s consumer-driven world, your patients’ feedback is the key to success.
-Being strategic and smart about how and when to ask for patient feedback, internally as well as online reviews, will provide your practice with huge dividends.
-Patient-provider relationships will be made stronger, and your practice will grow as a result.
+Being strategic and smart about how and when to ask for patient feedback, internally as well as via online reviews, will provide your practice with huge dividends.
+Patient-provider relationships are made stronger, and your practice grows as a result.
 Asking patients for their feedback is more than well worth it — it is essential.